clux/modul8/docs/require.md

 In short: **DO NOT omit extensions and keep .js and .coffee versions in the same folder** or you will quickly become very frustrated as to why your coffee changes arent doing anything.

+#### Client Behaviour

+modul8 will truncate the extension from the name passed to the internal `define()` wrapper.
+This has two advantages:

+ - `require()` lookups on the client will be performant and slim (no need to do multiple lookups against multiple possible extensions - as it will simply chuck the extension part)
+ - It discourages the unsafe practice having files of the same name in the same directory

+However, the server side collision problem applies. modul8 will only be able to `define()` one of

+ - domain::filename.coffee
+ - domain::fiename.js

+If you do use extensions (even partially), then modul8 will throw an error if multiple versions of domain::filename was attempted to be included.
+This error will be usefully be thrown after the `.analysis()` dependency tree was logged, allowing you to pinpoint the careless `require()`.

 ### Require Folders